 Improve Employee Performance with Proper Goal Setting

 It’s sometimes difficult for employees to beat their best without goals in place, much less goals that fit their skills and experience.
 Their purpose is to make your team members better employees and help them along their path of professional development.
-So how as a manager can you help employees create these appropriate and challenging goals?
+So how as a manager can you help employees create these appropriate and challenging performance goals?
 It’s all about asking the right questions…

 These performance objectives are under the umbrella of employee responsibility, yes, but it’s your responsibility to make sure your employees have the tools they need to make sure their goal progression is on track.
-This doesn’t necessarily mean they need the latest and greatest tools like a new computer or a popular wearable; it can be something as simple as the time to collaborate with other employees to get the best performance results.
+This doesn’t necessarily mean they need the latest and greatest tools like a new computer or a popular wearable; it can be something as simple as the time to collaborate with other employees to get the best performance management results.
 But if your team needs tech tools to accomplish goals consider some of these popular devices employees want this year:

 - Tablets for work – 23.7%